-- Insert the Systemwalker Operation Manager product media into the drive of the Windows PC where you create the Silent Installation information file.
+- 1. Insert the Systemwalker Operation Manager product media into the drive of the Windows PC where you create the Silent Installation information file.
 Create an installation information file using the product media of Systemwalker you want to install. - 2.
-The Setup window will appear. - If creating an installation information file for server/client types and PC clients running on Windows, perform the following operations:

-a.
-If using Windows x86 media
+The Setup window will appear. - If creating an installation information file for server/client types and PC clients running on Windows, perform the following operations: - a.
+If using Windows x86 media b.
+If using Windows x64 media